jlesage/docker-handbrake/README.md

 ```

 Where:
-  - `/docker/appdata/handbrake`: This is where the application stores its configuration, log and any files needing persistency.
+  - `/docker/appdata/handbrake`: This is where the application stores its configuration, states, log and any files needing persistency.
-  - `$HOME`: This location contains files from your host that need to be accessible by the application.
+  - `$HOME`: This location contains files from your host that need to be accessible to the application.
-  - `$HOME/HandBrake/watch`: This is where videos to be automatically converted are located.
+  - `$HOME/HandBrake/watch`: This is where videos to be automatically converted are located
   - `$HOME/HandBrake/output`: This is where automatically converted video files are written.

 Browse to `http://your-host-ip:5800` to access the HandBrake GUI.